Israeli Pro Wrestling Association: IPWA Heavyweight Championship

 The IPWA Heavyweight Championship is the only professional wrestling championship in the Israeli Pro Wrestling Association promotion.
 At the end of 2002, Israeli professional wrestler Gery Roif announced a match between himself and Joey "The Moalm" Tylec to determine the first IPWA Heavyweight Champion.
-The current champion is Avizov, who is in his first reign.
+The current champion is Amor Talby, who is in his first reign.

-From the IPWA Heavyweight Championship's inception in 2003, there have been thirteen different title holders, combining for eighteen championship reigns.
+From the IPWA Heavyweight Championship's inception in 2003, there have been fifteen different title holders, combining for twenty championship reigns.